lsst-dm/dmtn-126/README.rst

 Updating acronyms
 -----------------

-A table of the technote's acronyms and their definitions are maintained in the `acronyms.tex` file, which is committed as part of this repository.
 To update the acronyms table in ``acronyms.tex``::

     make acronyms.tex

-*Note: this command requires that this repository was cloned as a submodule.*

 The acronyms discovery code scans the LaTeX source for probable acronyms.
 You can ensure that certain strings aren't treated as acronyms by adding them to the `skipacronyms.txt <./skipacronyms.txt>`_ file.